 - 1 lemon

-- Wash well, dry, and place in a bowl
+- Cut the cauliflower in half and separate into bite-size florets.
+Wash it well, dry, and place it in a bowl

-- Add olive oil, salt, sumac, and oregano and mix well until all the florets are coated with the oil, spices.
+- Add the olive oil, salt, sumac, and oregano and mix well until all the florets are coated with the oil, and spices

 - Bake for 40 minutes or until desired tenderness

-- The cauliflower will become a dark purple, to get the bright purple color back squeeze the juice of a lemon, and the purple color will come back.
+- If you're using purple cauliflower, it will turn a dark purple when cooked.
+To get the bright purple color back, squeeze the juice of a lemon

-- Separate the florets into even bite-sized pieces so they can cook evenly
+- Separate the florets into even bite-size pieces so they can cook evenly

-- Season cauliflower any way you like, you may choose your favorite spices or use some of our favorites such as Garam Masala, Shawarma, or simply with sumac, oregano and salt as we did in this recipe.
+- Season the cauliflower any way you like.
+Choose your favorite spices, or use some of our favorites such as Garam Masala, Shawarma, or simply with sumac, oregano and salt as we did in this recipe.

 - Do not overcrowd the pan.
-You can also air fry the cauliflower, but we recommend that you Just follow the instructions on your air-fryer.
+You can also air fry the cauliflower (just follow the instructions on your air-fryer).
 We do recommend that you add the 2 tablespoons of oil for better results.

-- If you use purple cauliflower, it turns dark purple.
-If you squeeze lemon on it, the bright purple comes back which gives the dish a beautiful tie-dye or multicolor effect.
+- If you use purple cauliflower, it will turns dark purple after it's cooked.
+If you squeeze lemon on it, the bright purple color will come back, which gives the dish a beautiful tie-dye or multicolor effect.

 - Store leftovers in the fridge for 3-4 days in a container with a tight lid.
-Just make sure you the cauliflower cool before closing the lid and placing it in the refrigerator.
+Just make sure to let the cauliflower cool before closing the lid and placing it in the refrigerator.